Solve the system of equations to find the values of x, y and z: xy/(x+y)=1/2, yz/(y+z)=1/3, zx/(z+x)=1/7

 Using the spreadsheet, can students work out how much information is necessary to solve the problems uniquely, and identify redundant information?

 Students could work in pairs to make sense of the different methods.
-The trial and improvement methods (1 and 5) are perhaps the most accessible starting point.
+The problem could also be solved by trial and improvement, by inviting students to choose a value for a particular shape and explore the consequences.